ElektraInitiative/opensesame/doc/usecases/assigned/public_publishing_of_data_for_anyone_interested.md

 ## Scenarios

 - **Precondition:**
 	- The user has configured Opensesame to use Clima-Sensor-US and to publish to Opensensemap.
-	- The web interface must be properly configured, and the corresponding ID need to be entered in Elektra.
+	- The [web interface of Opensensemap](www.opensensemap.org) is properly configured, and the corresponding IDs are entered in Elektra.
 - **Main Success Scenario:**
 	- Opensesame retrieves the register values of the Thies-Clima-Sensor.
 	- Opensesame generates a JSON format using sensor IDs and register values.